somathias/CartilageCBM/readme.md

     make CartilageSheetSimulation
     make MissingColumnSimulation

-The python scripts found in the `experiments` folders show how to run the simulations.
+The jupyter notebook files found in the `experiments` folders show how to run the simulations.

 The simulation data used to generate the result figures (~2GB) can be downloaded from figshare at [https://doi.org/10.6084/m9.figshare.21731804.v1](https://doi.org/10.6084/m9.figshare.21731804.v1).
 If unpacked and copied to `experiments/data`, the jupyter notebooks can be used to generate the figures found in the *Results* section of the article.
 The notebooks also list the exact commands used to generate the data including all parameter settings.